SuffolkLITLab/legal-tech-class/open-class/docs/classes/assembly-line/assignment-3.md

 address block, including their name.
 In a PDF, we would have had to code as many as six different fields to show the same information.

+Above we use the second kind of attachment block, one that is part of a question.
+This style adds a fair amount of text and buttons around the attachment automatically.
+It also adds an email box by default, so that someone can send themselves a copy of the finished document.

 ## Using the built-in variables from the docassembly line project in your interview

 Take a look at the list of variables in the [Docassembly Line Documentation](https://github.com/SuffolkLITLab/doc-assembly-line/blob/master/internal_object_names.md).